marijnh/Eloquent-JavaScript/05_higher_order.md

 {{id average_function}}

-The abstractions provided by these functions really shine when you need to _compose_ operations.
-As an example, let's write code that finds the average year of origin for living and dead scripts in the data set:
+The abstractions these functions provide really shine when you need to _compose_ operations.
+As an example, let's write code that finds the average year of origin for living and dead scripts in the dataset:

 ```
 function average(array) {